dotmesh-io/docs/hugo/content/install-setup/aks.md

 **NOTE** - This will create a service of type Loadbalancer that will expose port port 32607 on the Internet.
 The need for a firewall rule will be replaced with an ingress rule in an upcoming release.

-Let's check to see that we have our dotmesh pods running on our Kubernetes cluster.
+Let's check to see that we have our dotmesh server pods running on our Kubernetes cluster.
 They might take a few moments to get going - wait for the pods to start before proceeding.

 {{< copyable name="step-01" >}}
 kubectl get po -n dotmesh